BIR Chicken Dopiaza – Curry House Style Recipe (Step-by-Step Guide)

 Heat level - Medium - Hot

-Chicken Dopiaza comes from Mughlai cuisine, known for its rich, aromatic dishes once served in the kitchens of the Mughal emperors.
+Chicken Dopiaza has its roots in Mughlai cuisine, known for rich, aromatic dishes once served in the kitchens of the Mughal emperors.

 Ingredients: